Neural Video Fields Editing: Experiments

-\textbf{Graphics memory comparison.} To demonstrate the superior graphics memory efficiency of our method, we record the graphics memory overhead of different algorithms using frames with a resolution of 480 $\times$ 480.
-The experiments are conducted on a single NVIDIA A40 GPU.
-Due to its limited graphics memory, some methods cannot edit videos with more than 16 frames.
-Therefore, we selected 4, 8, 12, and 16 frames for our analysis.
-Results are displayed in a line chart to illustrate the memory growth trend of different methods.
-As depicted in \cref{memory}, except CoDeF and our method, other approaches require inputting more frames to diffusion models for editing, resulting in a rapid increase in graphics memory.
-Although TokenFlow incurs a smaller cost than ours, its growth trend is evident, limiting its ability to edit long videos.
-Leveraging the efficient encoding of neural representation, both CoDeF and our method add only minor additional memory.
-Since CoDeF \cite{CoDeF} employs an implicit representation, while we develop an explicit-implicit hybrid structure as discussed in \cref{subsec:vf}, our graphics memory overhead is higher than that of CoDeF.
-However, as noted in \cite{eg3d}, our hybrid model enables a better representation effect than the implicit CoDeF.
-Besides, CoDeF maps video content to a canonical image, encoding only motion information, which reduces graphics memory demand.
-But for videos with significant variations, its mapping and encoding tend to be inaccurate.
-In contrast, our method encodes content and motion together through an effective hybrid structure, addressing this problem.
+\textbf{GPU memory comparison.} To demonstrate the superior GPU memory efficiency of our method, we use different algorithms to edit frames with a resolution of 480 $\times$ 480 and record their GPU memory overhead.
+Experiments are conducted on a single NVIDIA A800 GPU.
+As shown in \cref{memory}, we compare different methods within 32 frames to illustrate their GPU memory growth trends.
+Except CoDeF \cite{CoDeF} and our method, other approaches require inputting more frames to diffusion models for editing, resulting in a rapid increase in GPU memory.
+In contrast, by leveraging the efficient encoding of neural representation, both CoDeF and our method add only minor additional memory.
+Since CoDeF employs an implicit representation, whilst we develop an explicit-implicit hybrid structure as described in \cref{subsec:vf}, our GPU memory overhead is higher than that of CoDeF.
+However, as noted in \cite{eg3d}, hybrid model enables better representation effect than the implicit one.
+Although CoDeF maps video content to a canonical image, encoding only motion information, which reduces GPU memory demand.
+For videos with significant variations, its mapping and encoding tend to be inaccurate.
+While our method encodes content and motion together through an effective hybrid structure to address it.
+Comparative experiments also prove our SOTA performance.
+Our method only needs more GPU memory than CoDeF and is still memory-efficient compared to most existing methods.